2017 MEMPHIS to NEW ORLEANS

 THE ABONIMABLE PEASANT (er, QUEEN)

 ABOMINABLE PEASANT PUBLIC ROOMS: The sprawling Mark Twain Gallery is a plush, jam-packed but very dimly lighted living room of sorts.
 It's also one of the best spots (not to be able) to tap into the boat's free Wi-Fi.
-There is no dedicated Internet cafe onboard; there is one computer for the passengers in the dark, dreary Mark Twain Gallery.
+There is no dedicated Internet cafe onboard; there are four computers for the passengers in the dark, dreary Mark Twain Gallery so they are "always" busy.
 Even more lies: The free Wi-Fi is NOT “generally accessible ship-wide”; in fact, almost NEVER ACCESSIBLE anywhere.
 Forget the Internet!!

-The main very noisy racket (so-called entertainment) venue is the Grand Saloon.
+ABOMINABLE PEASANT ENTERTAINMENT: The main very noisy racket (so-called entertainment) venue is the Grand Saloon.
 Yes, they do call it a “Saloon” since many times it sounds more like what I would imagine a drunken riot in an old West saloon might have sounded like.
 A variety of performances take place there.
-There also seems to be a policy of “Silence is not allowed!”
-All day (and usually until after midnight) the P/A and speaker systems, including the speakers in our cells (which we can’t turn down or off), are constantly making like sick cows playing “Music” (“Moo-Sick”, aka awful noises) or “vocals” (a pack of dogs howling at the moon or each other).

-There are daily lectures (usually good to very good) in the Grand Saloon by the boat's "Riverlorians" who provides historical and often lyrical(?) context on the boat, famous American figures connected to the rivers, and the passing landscape.
+There are daily lectures (usually good to very good - the best of the onboard activities) in the Grand Saloon by the boat's "Riverlorians" who provides historical and often lyrical(?) context on the boat, famous American figures connected to the rivers, and the passing landscape.
 They are happy to answer questions.

-DINING: Dining and cuisine are an important part of cruising.
-The Abominable Peasant has only two dining venues -- the J.M.
+DINING: The Abominable Peasant has only two dining venues -- the J.M.
 White Dining Room, and the casual Front Porch of America.
 The “Front Porch” is definitely preferable for me.
 Located on deck 3 one deck above my cell, it is a busy place where snacks are served 24 hours a day.
 This small enclosed porch has three short self-serve buffets each day: breakfast from 6AM to 10AM, followed by lunch from 11AM to 3PM and dinner (the best short buffet of the day) from 5PM to 8PM.
 Guests can either eat inside or take their food outdoors into the cold, wet breezy weather.
 Food here is limited but usually good.

 Complimentary shore excursions in every port.